cpldcpu/Gen2-Addressable-RGB/docs/Gen2_ARGB_protocol_analysis.md

 Each LED in a string can be configured individually.
 The function of the bits is as follows:

-**PWM Frequency**: These two bits allow selecting the PWM frequency in accordance to the table above.
+**PWM Frequency**: These two bits allow selecting the PWM frequency in accordance to the table below.
 Higher frequency cause less flicker, but may lead to more EMI and a higher error in brightness.

 <p align="center">
     <img src="../_images/GEN2_pwmconfig.png" alt="pwmconfig">